The Role Of Body Language In Communication

-Body language is used in nearly every aspect of daily life, and observing someone can sometimes tell you a lot about how a person is feeling and what is on his or her mind.
-For example, in poker, people try to limit their body language for this exact reason.
-Without saying anything, body language can often get a person's point across, and this article will discuss how body language became a necessary part of our communication pallet and why it continues to be that way.
+Body language is used in nearly every aspect of daily life, and observing someone can sometimes tell you a lot about how a person is feeling and what is on their mind.
+For example, in poker, people try to limit their body language to prevent others from guessing their hand or what they might do.
+Without saying anything, body language can often get a person's point across.
+This article will discuss how body language became a necessary part of our communication palette and why it continues to be that way.

-Body language is a form of non-verbal communication, which includes multiple actions and mannerisms, such as:
+Body language is a form of non-verbal communication, which includes actions and mannerisms such as:

 All of these are universal to all humans, and people can perform them consciously or subconsciously to convey their thoughts and feelings towards countless things.
 In fact, body language is believed to constitute about half of what we are trying to communicate.

 However, this can depend greatly on context; for example, a person does not always need to verbally say "no" to communicate that something is wrong or that they disagree with what a person is saying.
-Instead, he or she can shake their head from side to side, to communicate the same thing.
+Instead, they can shake their head from side to side to communicate the same thing.

 Nonetheless, we all use various forms of body language in communication every single day, which is then interpreted by others.
-If a student is slouching in his or her chair in class and is making indirect eye contact, this will signal to the instructor that they are bored.
+If a student is slouching in their chair in class and is making indirect eye contact, this will signal to the instructor that they are bored.

 Even if the employee was not very specific, and they said "over there" while also pointing, it still would be more helpful than the original scenario with no body language at all.

-You may not have realized it until now, but body language plays a major role in your everyday interactions, which is why it is one of the most popular topics within communication studies, and it has been of interest for thousands of years - even the Ancient Greeks have put meaning by human physical behavior.
+You may not have realized it until now, but body language plays a major role in your everyday interactions, which is why it is one of the most popular topics within communication studies.
+In fact, it has been of interest for thousands of years - even the Ancient Greeks interpreted the meanings behind human physical behavior.

-The previous section discussed a couple of examples that show how movement can be used to enhance speech; however, body language psychology also considers unconscious communication as well, because although it can be unintentional, it can still be interpreted by others.
+The previous section discussed a couple of examples that show how movement can be used to enhance speech.
+However, body language psychology also considers unconscious communication as well, because although these physical cues are unintentional, they can still be interpreted by others.

-Take law enforcement as an example - a forensic psychologist or someone working with intelligence is trained to notice microexpressions - which are quick full-faced expressions of emotions which are brief because they are unconscious.
+Take law enforcement as an example - a forensic psychologist or someone working with intelligence is trained to notice micro-expressions, or quick full-faced expressions of emotion that are brief due to their unconscious nature.